 Shortly after returning to the UK, he began presenting programme links for Children's BBC from the "broom cupboard", in conjuction with a puppet called Gordon the Gopher.
 His other shows included quiz The Movie Game, "Take Two" (the kids' version of "Points of View") and later Saturday-morning show Going Live!.

-A mish-mash of different ITV projects in the 1990s - from holiday shows to documentaries - didn't particularly do him justice, with the exception of Talking Telephone Numbers which ran for a credible five series.
+A mish-mash of different ITV projects in the 1990s - from holiday shows to documentaries - didn't particularly do him justice, with the exception of Talking Telephone Numbers which ran for a creditable five series.
 Nevertheless, nowadays he's exclusively an ITV presenter, hosting This Morning alongside Holly Willoughby as well as Dancing on Ice and The Cube.

 A surprise hit in the theatre in Joseph and the Amazing Technicolor Dreamcoat (he took over the title role from Jason Donovan), he returned to the stage in the acclaimed Doctor Dolittle.

 Phillip Schofield was the first in-vision presenter to link the famous weekday afternoon programmes slots on Children's BBC.